 (c) in relation both to goods and to services — donate for promotional purposes;

-“this Act” includes the regulations;
+this Act includes the regulations;

-“trade or commerce” includes any business or professional activity;
+trade or commerce includes any business or professional activity;

-“unsolicited goods” means goods sent to a person without any request for the goods being made by, or by the authority of, the person;
+unsolicited goods means goods sent to a person without any request for the goods being made by, or by the authority of, the person;

-“unsolicited services” means services supplied to a person without any request for the services being made by, or by the authority of, the person.
+unsolicited services means services supplied to a person without any request for the services being made by, or by the authority of, the person.

 (TPA s.
 4C)